TinaCao6/Suicide-Prevention/README.md

-# Suicide-Rate-Project
-Exploring Factors Contributing to the Suicide Rate
+# Exploring Factors Contributing to the Suicide Rate